sansitachaudhury/sansitachaudhury/README.md

 🎓 2nd Year BE - Computer Science Engineering Student
 ⚙️ Exploring backend development and cybersecurity
 🧠 Strong focus on **Data Structures & Algorithms**
-🎨 Interested in UI/UX, Web Development, AI/ML and Data Science.
+🎨 Interested in UI/UX, AI/ML and Data Science.

 >_Learning by Building_